-'Love God and our neighbour as we love ourselves' (Luke 10:27) and 'Treat each other in the way we would like to be treated ourselves' (Matthew 7:12) and
+'Love God and our neighbour as we love ourselves' (Luke 10:27) and 'Treat each other in the way we would like to be treated ourselves' (Matthew 7:12) and are committed to working for the common good, and who are able to find meaning and contentment in their lives, sustained by a deepening sense of spirituality.

-All members of the College are to be treated with great respect and we emphasise selfdiscipline, courtesy and consideration for others.
+All members of the College are to be treated with great respect and we emphasise self-discipline, courtesy and consideration for others.
 As a Catholic school, Christ is very much at the centre of everything we do.
-Through the integration of Gospel values into the fabric of school life, we strive to nurture young people who respect the dignity of all human life, who are committed to working for the common good, and who are able to find meaning and contentment in their lives, sustained by a deepening sense of spirituality.
+Through the integration of Gospel values into the fabric of school life, we strive to nurture young people who respect the dignity of all human life, who